BhushanMahadik/Calculator/README.md

 # Calculator
-A Simple Calculator App built with HTML, CSS, and JavaScript.
+A Simple Calculator App built with HTML, CSS, and JavaScript with dark mode and light mode.